Dave Aronberg: Human Trafficking Task Force

 In 2017, Aronberg formed a Human Trafficking Task Force with the Palm Beach County Sheriff's Office and federal officials.
 The Florida Attorney General appointed Aronberg to the Statewide Council on Human Trafficking to represent all state prosecutors.

 Animal welfare

 Aronberg, who adopted his basset hound, Cookie, from Big Dog Ranch Rescue in 2011, personally prosecuted a felony animal cruelty case for his first trial as State Attorney.

 In recognition of his efforts to fight animal cruelty, Aronberg received the national Wings Award by the Pegasus Foundation for his contributions to animal welfare.

 First-time DUI offender program

-In 2013, Aronberg launched a unique first-time DUI offender program that is the only one of its kind endorsed by Mothers Against Drunk Driving (MADD).
-Since the program’s inception, thousands of defendants have entered the program and very few have committed a DUI again.
+In 2013, Aronberg launched a first-time DUI offender program, the only one to have been endorsed by Mothers Against Drunk Driving (MADD).
+It has been used by thousands of defendants and has had a low reoffending rate.

 The most well-known defendant to enter Aronberg's program was golfer Tiger Woods, whose 2017 DUI case made international news.